apify/actor-legacy-phantomjs-crawler/README.md

   the actor will start normally and might crawl pages with invalid proxy settings, most likely producing invalid results.
   It is recommended to use the new **Proxy configuration** (`proxyConfiguration`) field instead, which is correctly validated before the actor is started.
 - The **Test URL** feature is not supported.
+- The crawling results are stored into an Apify dataset instead of the specialized storage for crawling results used by the old Crawler.
+  The dataset supports most of the legacy API query parameters in order to emulate the same results format.
+However, there might be some small incompatibilities.
+For details, see [Crawling results](#crawling-results).

 <!-- TODO:
 For more details on how to migrate your crawlers to this actor, please see our blog post.